Ninja-Squad/ninja-squad.github.com/_posts/2018-05-22-kotlin-migration.md

 This is surprising to me.
 Maybe I'm missing something, but Kotlin could deal with this for me by using a `java.lang.Long` instead of a `long`, just as it does transparently when using a property of type `Long?` rather than `Long`.

-But we can't do much about that, and we preferred not using a primitive type as the ID (Hibernate recommends using nullable, non-primitive types for generated IDs).
+But I can't do much about that, and I preferred not using a primitive type as the ID (Hibernate recommends using nullable, non-primitive types for generated IDs).
-So we kept using `var id: Long?` for our IDs, even though it forces us to use the `!!` operator (in tests mainly).
+So I kept using `var id: Long?` for our IDs, even though it forces us to use the `!!` operator (in tests mainly).
 Maybe we'll change this strategy later.
 If you have an explanation on why Kotlin doesn't allow `lateinit var` on Long, I'd be happy to learn about it.